BOOK A DEMO

 After the introduction of IFRS 16, lease management evolved significantly, requiring asset management teams and finance teams to work together to ensure compliance with the accounting standard.
 It is now important for organisations that lease assets to provide detailed accounts of their leases, which includes recording and reporting lease-related transactions in the company's financial statements.

-Under lease accounting rules, an organisation is required to recognise lease assets and liabilities on its balance sheet.
+When accounting for leases, an organisation is required to recognise lease assets and liabilities on its balance sheet.
 The main purpose of lease accounting is to provide investors and other stakeholders with a clearer picture of a company's financial position and the long-term obligations it has related to its leased assets.

 Here are the main factors to consider: